-If you choose to circumcise, check with your insurance provider about coverage.
+If you choose to circumcise, check with your insurance provider about coverage and copays.
 Talk with your baby's health care provider about surgery options.
 You will have to sign a consent form for the surgery.

 A circumcision is painful.
-Using a local anesthetic at the time of the surgery is safe and reduces both pain and stress.
+Your doctors will use a local anesthetic at the time of the surgery to decrease the pain.
+This is safe and reduces both pain and stress.